Horatio Nelson, 1st Viscount Nelson: Skirmishes and the retreat from Italy

-Nelson and the fleet remained in the Mediterranean throughout the summer of 1795.
-On 4 July, Agamemnon sailed from San Fiorenzo, with a small force of frigates and sloops, bound for Genoa.
+Nelson and the fleet remained in the Mediterranean throughout summer 1795.
+On 4 July, Agamemnon sailed from San Fiorenzo with a small force of frigates and sloops bound for Genoa.
 On 6 July, Nelson ran into the French fleet and found himself pursued by several, much larger ships-of-the-line.
 He retreated to San Fiorenzo, arriving just ahead of the pursuing French, who broke off as Nelson's signal guns alerted the British fleet in the harbour.
 Hotham pursued the French to the Hyères Islands, but failed to bring them to a decisive action.
 Several small engagements were fought, but to Nelson's dismay, he saw little action.

-Nelson returned to operate out of Genoa, intercepting and inspecting merchantmen and cutting-out suspicious vessels, in enemy and neutral harbours.
-Nelson formulated ambitious plans for amphibious landings and naval assaults to frustrate the progress of the French Army of Italy, which was now advancing on Genoa, but could excite little interest in Hotham.
+Nelson returned to operate out of Genoa, intercepting and inspecting merchantmen and cutting-out suspicious vessels in enemy and neutral harbours.
+Nelson formulated ambitious plans for amphibious landings and naval assaults to frustrate the progress of the French Army of Italy now advancing on Genoa, but could excite little interest in Hotham.
 In November, Hotham was replaced by Sir Hyde Parker, but the situation in Italy was rapidly deteriorating for the British: the French were raiding around Genoa and strong Jacobin sentiment was rife within the city.

-A large French assault at the end of November, broke the allied lines, forcing a general retreat towards Genoa.
-Nelson's forces were able to cover the withdrawing army and prevent them from being surrounded, but he had too few ships and men to materially alter the strategic situation.
+A large French assault at the end of November broke the allied lines, forcing a general retreat towards Genoa.
+Nelson's forces were able to cover the withdrawing army and prevent them from being surrounded, but he had too few ships and soldiers to materially alter the strategic situation.
 The British were forced to withdraw from the Italian ports.
 Nelson returned to Corsica on 30 November, angry and depressed with the British failure, and questioning his future in the navy.